 Rule 5: Same Tax Payer

 The property owner has 45 calendar days, post-closing of the first property, to identify up to three potential properties of like-kind.
-This can be really difficult because the deals still need to make sense from a cash perspective.
-This is true especially in today’s market because people tend to overprice their properties when there are low-interest rates, so finding all the properties you need can be a challenge.
+This can be really difficult because the deals still need to make sense from a cash perspective, and depending on investory levels and current interest rates, this can be challenging.

 An exception to this is known as the 200% rule.
 In this situation, you can identify four or more properties as long as the value of those four combined does not exceed 200% of the value of the property sold.